Presentations: Tell the Story

 Shannon brings with her the pieces created to bring messages of hope to survivors by Shannon and photographic artist Haley Miller, of Captures Photography.
 Pieces are available for giveaway.
 All pieces may be posted, copied, shared or used free of charge.
 This is Haley and Shannon’s gift and effort to give to survivors.
 Samples below.

-Shannon is LDS and comfortable addressing audiences age 12 and older.
+I am LDS and comfortable addressing audiences age 12 and older.
 Safe House is a teen-friendly story and includes a 17-year old main character.
 Presentations will be age appropriate.
+I love to talk about hope, healing, and helping others.
+The perfect plan for healing is woven throughout the gospel.

 Captured by the Sea- Sample: